TitilayoMG/Optimizing-Inventory-with-MySQL/README.md

 ## Introduction
 This project is about supply chain and inventory issues for a company facing significant inventory management challenges.
 These challenges are affecting their operational efficiency and customer satisfaction.
-To solve these issues, there is a need to implement a sophisticated inventory optimization system using MySQL to address these business challenges effectively
+To solve these issues, there is a need to implement a sophisticated inventory optimization system using MySQL to address the business challenges effectively

 ## Problem Statement
 Here are the business problems:
 * Overstocking: There are excessive inventory of certain products
 * Understocking: Conversely, high-demand products regularly suffer from stockouts
 * Customer Satisfaction: Lack of customer satisfaction and loyalty due to delays, frequent stockouts and frustration when they cannot find the products they seek.